How to start preparing to lodge your tax return

 You can use the time now to tidy up your record keeping so that:

-- You can easily provide the ATO with a record of your hours worked from home, and
+1. You can easily provide a record of your hours worked from home, and

-Some of this information may not be available until July, but getting a headstart and gathering this information now could help you save on time (and stress!) later.
+Some of this information may not be available until July, but getting a headstart and organising this information now could help you save on time (and stress!) later.

 Personal information